 Whether you're just passing through Brussels or here for a week, you can't miss the Grand-Place.
 This square, which is a UNESCO World Heritage Site, sits in the heart of Brussels and is renowned for its many Gothic and Baroque-style buildings.
 The Grand-Place is close to many of the city's main attractions, including the St. Michael and St. Gudula Cathedral and the beloved Manneken Pis.
 At Christmas, enjoy the Winter Wonders light show at night along with a massive Christmas tree, and every August, admire an enormous carpet made of flowers inside the Grand-Place.

 Travelers love the Grand-Place for its stunning architecture.
-Recent visitors suggest visiting during the day and night; during the day to see the details of the architecture, and at night to witness the vibrant life that takes over the square.
-Some even recommended taking a guide book, as the information about the surrounding buildings will provide for a richer experience.
-The only complaint tourists had were the crowds, but that's to be expected at such a big attraction.
+Recent reviewers suggested visiting during the day and night; during the day to see the details of the architecture, and at night to witness the vibrant life that takes over the square.
+However, a common complaint among tourists was the constant crowds (and higher prices), but that's to be expected at such a big attraction.

 Stroll around the Grand-Palace for free day or night.
 It's also a great location to grab a cup of coffee or a beer and watch the world go by.
 If you're on a budget, know that the shops and restaurants around this part of the city tout inflated prices, according to past travelers.